sidart/bizdom/_posts/2020-08-08-the-longitude-and-british-empire.md

 Most of his success, were dodged by members of the scientific elite who distrusted his magic box.
 The commissioners charged with awarding the longitude prize—Nevil Maskelyne among them—changed the contest rules whenever they saw fit, to favor the chances of astronomers over the likes of Harrison and his fellow mechanics.
 But the utility and accuracy of Harrison’s approach would triumph.
 His followers shepherded Harrison’s invention through the design modifications that enabled it to be mass produced and enjoy wide use in the British Empire.
 It took decades and a king’s intervention, for him to get awarded the money.
 Yet even King George could not force the committee to officially acknowledge that John Harrison had solved the problem.
 ![](https://res.cloudinary.com/thebizdom-in/image/upload/v1596911407/Screenshot_2020-08-08_at_11.50.31_PM_ds0vue.png)
 An aged, exhausted Harrison, ultimately claimed his rightful monetary reward in 1773—after forty struggling years of political intrigue, international warfare, academic backbiting, scientific revolution, and economic upheaval.
-One of the person responsible for his fame was Captain Cook.
+One of the persons responsible for his fame was Captain Cook.

 ### Captain Cook
 ![](https://res.cloudinary.com/thebizdom-in/image/upload/v1596911407/Screenshot_2020-08-08_at_11.55.50_PM_a0rbwq.png)